mandiberg/MappingWikipedia/README.md

 Mapping Wikipedia
 ==============

 This code can be used to extract all IPs and usernames from the Wikipedia revision history (stub-meta-history), geolocate them with www.DP-IP.com, and prepare them for visualization with D3.js.
-This code was used to produce the graphs in an article published in The Atlantic.
-Link TK.
+This code was used to produce the graphs in an article published in The Atlantic: https://www.theatlantic.com/technology/archive/2020/02/where-wikipedias-editors-are-where-they-arent-and-why/605023/

 ## What is each file or in each folder